-Apart from lure fishing, fly fishing for bass has got to be one of my favorite forms of fishing.
-Using such light rod and minimal tackle make this easy options as far as locating and finding the fish, bass in this case.
+Apart from lure fishing, fly fishing for bass has got to be one of my favourite forms of fishing.
+Using such a light rod and minimal tackle make these easy options as far as locating and finding the fish, bass in this case.

 How I got started fly fishing.

 This was the start of it for me and one of the other blokes Ryan, we went and ordered a couple of fly fishing outfits off eBay and that was it.
-I can remember it being a Ron Thomson outfit, you got a rod a reel the line and some flies.
+I can remember it being a Ron Thomson outfit, you got a rod, a reel, a line and some flies.

 Jeez!
 This was a spectacle watching us thrashing away trying to catapult that tiny fly out into the water.
 It seemed the harder you’d try the worse or more mess you got yourself into.
 I personally would advise anyone who has just started to get some lessons or at least watch some video tutorials on the subject.